ncborcherding/scRepertoire/README.md

 ### Getting Data

 Unfortunately, Github limits the size of individual files.
-In order to access the seurat object paired with scRepetoire please download the .rda from [here](https://drive.google.com/open?id=1np-EzG7U9W_Fz_SchBrsAhtqE3_rB_H9).
+In order to access the seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/open?id=1np-EzG7U9W_Fz_SchBrsAhtqE3_rB_H9).

 ### Learning To Use scRepertoire